Mekune/HangmanGame/README.md

 # HangmanGame
 HangmanGame with python3 🐍

-# Module used
+## Module used
-pygame
+- pygame
--
+## How to modify word ?
-for editing the list of word, modify in liste_mot.txt
+you need to modify the list of word in liste_mot.txt